Operator assistance: Person-to-person

-A person-to-person call is an operator-assisted call in which the calling party requires to speak to a specific named party and not simply to anyone who answers.
-The caller is only charged for the call, which is subject to extra cost than station-to-station, from the moment the requested party is reached, and not charged at all if unreachable.
-This method was popular when telephone calls were relatively expensive.
-Since the introduction of direct dial telephone service and the subsequent drop in the price of long distance telephone calls, person-to-person service has virtually disappeared.
+A person-to-person call, also known as person paid or person collect depending on the billing arrangement, was a higher priced operator-assisted call in which the calling party required to speak to a specific named party and not simply to anyone who answered.
+The caller was only charged for the call from the moment the requested party was reached, and was not charged at all if the party was unreachable.